 We’ve been to Portugal with kids twice now.
 I’ve said it before and I’ll say it again, its one of the most family-friendly countries in Europe, and somewhere I always recommend to people looking for a break.
 We’ve been twice now and had some of our best family holidays in Portugal!

 We’ve created this guide to Portugal with kids!
-You can choose to focus on one area you are interested in, or make it into a couple of weeks of exploring.
+You can choose to focus on one area you are interested in, or make it into 10 days in Portugal or maybe spend a couple of weeks of exploring.
 We’ve got it all covered from the best beach holiday in Portugal to a weekend in Portugal, happy reading!

 FARO, ALGARVE WITH KIDS